Last updated: ET

 Northern area and the border with Mali - Avoid all travel

-Global Affairs Canada advises against all travel to the north of the Tougan-Ouhigouya-Djibo-Dori line (up to the Niger border), and within 80 km of the rest of the border with Mali due to the threat of banditry and kidnapping.
+Global Affairs Canada advises against all travel to the area north of the Tougan–Ouahigouya–Djibo–Dori line—up to the Mali and Niger borders—and within 80 km of the rest of the Burkina Faso–Mali border, due to the threat of banditry and kidnapping.

-There have been kidnappings of Westerners in neighbouring countries.
-The threat of kidnapping persists in this region, due to the proximity of the Mali and Niger borders.
-There are reports of a suspected case of kidnapping of a western couple near Djibo in mid-January 2016.
-A European citizen was abducted by an armed group on April 4, 2015, in the Tambao region (near Gorom-Gorom).
-Caution should be exercised at all times.
-Should you plan to go to these areas despite the risk, use varied and unpredictable routes and itineraries when moving from one place to the other.
+The threat of kidnapping persists in Burkina Faso’s northern area, due to the proximity of Mali and Niger, where criminal and terrorist groups are active..
+A foreign couple was kidnapped near Djibo in mid-January 2016.
+Exercise Caution at all times.
+Should you plan to go to these areas despite the risk, use varied and unpredictable routes and itineraries.
 If possible, use an armed security escort for all travel within this region.

-The threat of banditry and kidnapping is high in border regions, particularly by the border with Mali.
+The threat of banditry and kidnapping is high in Burkina Faso’s border regions, especially along its northern border with Mali, and along the northern portion of its border with Niger.

-The President was ousted by a coup in October 2014.
-There was a foiled coup on the transitional government in September 2015.
+In 2014, a popular uprising ousted the sitting president, and, in September 2015, there was a failed coup on the transitional government.
 The political situation has been stable since the November 2015 presidential elections.

 Demonstrations occur and have the potential to suddenly turn violent.
 They can lead to significant disruptions to traffic and public transportation.
 Avoid all demonstrations and large gatherings, follow the advice of local authorities and monitor local media.

 Incidents of carjacking have occurred.
-Illegal roadblocks can be set up by armed bandits “coupeurs de routes”, who do not hesitate to shoot to stop and rob vehicles.
-The main areas affected are the eastern, central, east-central and north-central regions, and the central plateau.
+Illegal roadblocks can be set up by coupeurs de route (armed bandits), who do not hesitate to shoot at vehicles to stop and rob their occupants.
+The eastern, central, east-central, north-central regions and the central plateau are most affected by these incidents.
 However, such incidents can also happen in other areas, day or night, on both main and secondary roads.
-Exercise caution at all times, and, if possible, travel in a convoy and avoid travel in the early hours of the morning and after sundown.
-In the event that you are attacked, you should not offer any resistance and should contact the local authorities as soon as possible (Gendarmerie – numéro vert 10 10).
+Exercise caution at all times and, if possible, travel in a convoy and avoid travelling during early morning hours and after sundown.
+In the event that you are attacked, do not resist and contact the local authorities as soon as possible (Gendarmerie – numéro vert 10 10).

 Purse snatching, muggings and theft from hotel rooms occur in major cities.
-In Ouagadougou, the areas around the United Nations circle and the Central Market are often targeted by thieves.
-Ensure personal belongings, passport and other travel documents are secure at all times.
-Always carry a legally certified photocopy of your passport's identification page.
+In Ouagadougou, the areas around the United Nations roundabout and Central Market are often targeted by thieves.
 Avoid showing signs of affluence and walking alone after dark.
 Petty crime occurs to a lesser degree elsewhere in the country.
+Ensure personal belongings, passport and travel documents are secure at all times.
+Always carry a legally certified photocopy of your passport’s identification page.

 The Government of Canada does not assess foreign domestic airlines’ compliance with international aviation safety standards.
 See Foreign domestic airlines for more information.

-See our Overseas Fraud page for more information on scams abroad.
+See our Overseas Fraud page for information on scams abroad.

 General safety information

-Local telephone calls are expensive.
-You might need to place your long-distance calls through the Telecommunications Office (PTT), which only accepts local currency.
+Local mobile networks can be unreliable.
+You might need to place your long-distance calls through the national telecommunications office PTT, which only accepts local currency.
 Collect calls cannot be made.

 Official (special and diplomatic) passport holders must consult the Official Travel page, as they may be subject to different entry requirements.